scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

     Langevin dynamics acts as an identity operation on $p(\mathbf{x})$: starting from a sample $\mathbf{x}_0 \sim p(\mathbf{x})$, it produces a new, independent sample from the same distribution.
 </div>

-# Spliting the Identity: Forward and Backward Processes in diffusion models
+# Spliting the Identity: Forward and Reverse Processes in diffusion models

 One key reason Langevin dynamics struggles in high-dimensional settings is the challenge of initialization.
 The score function must be learned from real data, so it is only accurate near true data points and poorly estimated elsewhere.
 However, in generative modeling, we want to generate entirely new data samples—which means we need to start Langevin dynamics from points that may not resemble real data at all.
 Finding a good initialization that is close to the true data manifold is difficult, making effective generation with Langevin dynamics hard in practice.